SBID Helps Young Designers Develop Careers in Interior Design

 I will continue to design, create, develop further and work hard to reach successful and beneficial outcomes.
 I have recently decided to start specialising in quality furniture design alongside interior design.
 Having studied a Fine Art Foundation Degree, I have a massive interest in art and design.
 I always like to keep track of contemporary and historical art as much as I can!
 The art and design industry is like an ocean for me, which I have a deep passion for — it’s always evolving with lots of varieties and styles globally.

-With this in mind, I am also working on curating art and design around the world – I’m a designer and an artist who also supports other designers and artists; I aim to be always be very good at what I’m doing and evolve my career within this diverse industry.
+With this in mind, I am also working on curating art and design around the world – I’m a designer and an artist who also supports other designers and artists; I aim to always be very good at what I’m doing and evolve my career within this diverse industry.

 I am extremely thankful to SBID for providing such fantastic opportunities for new designers!